 This is a sole PNM saga of missed opportunities, negligence, and a disregard for the realities of the global economy—a recipe for a failed state.

 Shiva Ramnarine, founder of Mobius Solutions Consultancy, has over 25 years of experience as an executive and finance business leader.
 He is also a former chief financial officer of the Telecommunications Authority of Trinidad and Tobago.
-The views and opinions expressed in this guest commentary does not necessary reflect that of AZP News, a Division of Complete Image Limited
+The views and opinions expressed in this commentary do not necessarily reflect those of AZP News, a Division of Complete Image Limited